 Effective communications really are vital.
 You could have the best scheme in the world, but it will only help you improve engagement and drive loyalty if your employees know about it and understand how it benefits them.

 The good news is, many of the major pension providers are starting to harness the power of technology to transform how they communicate with members.
-A great example is Aviva’s ‘digital garage’.
-Delightfully hip and bearded, the place is full of technology geeks who don’t have three decades of old pension back-office dust on them.
-You can ask: ‘Alexa, how on track is my pension?’
+You can now ask: ‘Alexa, how on track is my pension?’
 Answer: ‘According to your recorded plans, you may only be able to afford one holiday abroad every two years if your pension growth and input carries on at the current rate.
 But why not increase your contributions etc…?’

 Voice recognition, artificial intelligence, robo-advice and holographic imaging – let’s embrace the tech that can make pensions more accessible – and the sooner the better please!